bookio/client/docs/roadmap.md

 ##User stories for 1.0

 ###Build a Rental Space in the Desktop
 The user should be able to add symbols that represents his business.
-The symbols have a set of propertys to define its behavior:
+The symbols have a set of propertys to define their behavior:
 * Name
 * Notes
 * Booking Depth, number of reservations that can be made in the same time slot